 After the HUD Multifamily Program Centers have funded all possible projects based on the process above, combined metropolitan and nonmetropolitan residual funds from all HUD Multifamily Program Centers within each Multifamily Hub will be combined.
 First, these funds will be used to restore units to projects reduced by HUD Multifamily Program Centers based on the above instructions.
 Second, additional applications within each Multifamily Hub will be selected in rank order with only one application selected per HUD Multifamily Program Center.
 More than one application may be selected per HUD Multifamily Program Center if there are no approvable applications in other HUD Multifamily Program Centers within the Multifamily Hub.
 This process will continue until there are no more approvable applications within the Multifamily Hub that can be selected with the remaining funds.
-However, the Multifamily Hub may use any remaining residual funds to select the next highest rated application by reducing the number of units by no more than 10 percent rounded to the nearest whole number, provided the reduction will not render the project infeasible or result in the project being less than five units.
 Applications may not be skipped over to select one based on funds remaining.
 However, the Multifamily Hub may use any remaining residual funds to select the next highest rated application by reducing the number of units by no more than 10 percent rounded to the nearest whole number, provided the reduction will not render the project infeasible or result in the project being less than five units.

 Funds remaining after the Multifamily Hub selection process is completed will be returned to Headquarters.
 HUD Headquarters will use these residual funds first to restore units to projects reduced by HUD Multifamily Program Centers or Multifamily Hubs as a result of the instructions for using their residual funds.
 Second, HUD Headquarters will use these funds for selecting applications based on HUD Multifamily Program Centers' rankings, beginning with the highest rated application nationwide.
 However, after restoring units to projects where necessary, priority will be given to those applications for projects in nonmetropolitan areas, if necessary to meet the statutory requirement of Section 202 of the Housing Act of 1959 pertaining to Section 202 funding in nonmetropolitan areas.
 Only one application will be selected per HUD Multifamily Program Center from the national residual amount.
 If there are no approvable applications in other HUD Multifamily Program Centers, the process will begin again with the selection of the next highest rated application nationwide.
 This process will continue until all approvable applications are selected using the available remaining funds.
-In order to use as much of the available remaining funds as possible, HUD Headquarters may skip over a higherrated application.
+HUD Headquarters may skip over a higher-rated application in order to use as much of the available remaining funds as possible.

-5. HŪD Error.
-In the event HUD commits an error that, when corrected, would result in selection of an otherwise eligible applicant during the funding round of this NOFA, HUD may select that applicant when sufficient funds become available.
+5. HUD Error.
+In the event HUD commits an error that, when corrected, would have resulted in the selection of an otherwise eligible applicant during the funding round of the SuperNOFA, HUD may select that applicant when sufficient funds become available.